Tishj/Cluster_Game/README.md

 ### Input for One Game Turn
 First line: An integer `direction` (between 0 and 5): the direction of gravity.

+Next line: `numberOfValidInsertSlots`
+next `numberOfValidInsertSlots` lines: 2 space-separated integers
+- `column`: the column to use for a PLACE command
+- `cellIndex`: the cell that correspond to the top of the column, according to the current gravity

 Next line: `numberOfNewPellets`
 next `numberOfNewPellets` lines: 4 space-separated integers:
 - `index`: index of the new pellet.